|Type of record:||Find Spot|

 It appears that the date of this object was initially uncertain, being recorded by (S2) as a Neolithic stone axehead roughout in a ferruginous sandstone (Petrology No N276).
 It was subsequently identified by A. Lawson (NAU) as a heavily rolled (probably derived) pointed handaxe of quartzitic sandstone (S3).
 See short report in file.
 It was later donated to the Norwich Castle Museum (NWHCM : 1986.90).

-It was confirmed as a "rare quartzite hand-axe" by Wymer (S4), at the time the only one known in Norfolk.
-Wymer also notes that a patch of angular quartz gravel adhers to one face - a type which does not occur in Norfolk but is common in the Midlands, from where this handaxe was probably transported.
+This object is confirmed as a "rare quartzite hand-axe" by Wymer in (S4) and was at the time the only one known in Norfolk.
+Wymer also noted that a patch of angular quartz gravel adheres to one face - a type which does not occur in Norfolk but is common in the Midlands - from where this handaxe was probably transported.
 The handaxe is illustrated in (S4) and also described and illustrated in (S5).
-It is also listed in (S6) and (S7), although no additional information is given.
+It is also described and sketch on (S6) and listed in (S7) and (S8).

 Amended by P. Watkins (HES), 2 July 2014.

 Three auger holes excavated by J. J. Wymer.
 Auger Hole 3 brought up pale blue clay at 1.20-1.30m.